Dyst0rti0n/Dyst0rti0n.github.io/_posts/2024-08-07-mastering-docker.md

 ### Conclusion

 Congratulations!
 You’ve taken your first steps into the world of Docker.
 By mastering containerisation, you’re well on your way to making your software development process more efficient, scalable, and fun.
 Docker isn’t just a tool; it’s a game-changer.
-So keep experimenting, keep learning, and happy containerising!

-A checklist-style infographic on how to stop and remove Docker containers and images.